Shahid1993/microblog/README.md

          app.logger.info('Microblog startup')
       ```

+- The representation of a many-to-many relationship requires the use of an auxiliary table called an _association table_.
 - __*self-referential relationship :*__ A relationship in which instances of a class are linked to other instances of the same class

 - An auxiliary table that has no data other than the foreign keys is created without an associated model class.